What are protruding ears?

 Non-surgical ear molding

 The procedure to correct protruding ears is usually performed through an incision behind the ears.
-A combination of cartilage scoring and suturing is used to create an antihelical fold.
-Additional sutures on the back of the conchal cartilage bring the entire ear closer to the side of the head.
+The cartilage is reshaped to create an antihelical fold.
+This will support the ear in its new position closer to the head.
+Sometimes, additional sutures are placed on the back of the conchal to bring the entire ear closer to the side of the head.
 A postoperative dressing is used to help keep the ears in their new positions.
+This dressing will typically stay in place for 1 to 2 weeks.
 Although a general anesthetic is needed, the operation is done on an outpatient basis and your child will be able to return home the same day.

 Insurance companies often consider otoplasty to be a cosmetic operation, and therefore they may not cover the cost of this procedure.
 If you have questions about insurance, your CHOP care team is here to assist and answer any questions you may have.